Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Leeton, placing the area among the bottom 25% of areas assessed nationally

 Leeton has seen approximately 22 new homes approved each year over the past five financial years, totalling 114 homes.
-In the current financial year, FY-26, seven approvals have been recorded so far.
-Despite a decline in population during this period, development activity has been adequate relative to other areas, which is positive for buyers.
-The average expected construction cost value of new dwellings is $509,000.
+As of FY-26 so far, 11 approvals have been recorded.
+Despite a decrease in population during this period, development activity has been adequate relative to other areas, which is positive for buyers.
+The average expected construction cost value for new dwellings is $367,000.

-There have also been $17.0 million in commercial approvals this financial year, indicating moderate levels of commercial development.
-Compared to the Rest of NSW, Leeton shows approximately 56% of the construction activity per person and ranks among the 31st percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
+This financial year has seen $17.0 million in commercial approvals, indicating moderate levels of commercial development.
+Compared to the rest of NSW, Leeton shows about 56% of the construction activity per person and ranks among the 31st percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
 This level is also below the national average, suggesting the area's established nature and potential planning limitations.
-New building activity comprises 72.0% standalone homes and 28.0% medium and high-density housing, maintaining Leeton's traditional low density character with a focus on family homes appealing to those seeking space.
+New building activity consists of 72.0% standalone homes and 28.0% medium and high-density housing, maintaining Leeton's traditional low density character with a focus on family homes appealing to those seeking space.

 The estimated population per dwelling approval is 547 people, reflecting its quiet, low activity development environment.
-With population expected to remain stable or decline in the future, Leeton should see reduced pressure on housing, potentially creating opportunities for buyers.
+With the population expected to remain stable or decline, Leeton should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development